Bronx Zoo: Paid exhibits and attractions

-The Treetop Adventure Climb and Zipline requires a different fee and is not part of the admission fee online.
-Thus, it is not included in the park ticket or in any membership.
+Budgie Landing

+Budgie Landing is an exhibit featuring of 1,000 budgerigars which opened on May 27, 2023.
+Unlike premium attractions and exhibits, Budgie Landing requires all visitors pay a small entrance fee ($5 for regular guests and $3 for members).
+A complementary feeding stick is handed out with admission.

 Bug Carousel

 The Bug Carousel has seats shaped like insects.
 Installed in 2005, it has an annual ridership of 540,000 as of 2014.

 Butterfly Garden

 This permanent structure is an indoor butterfly conservatory which lets visitors walk through gardens and meadows and watch the butterflies up close.